Latina (Madrid)

-Latina is a district of Madrid located in the southwestern corner of the municipality.
+Latina (/es/) is a district of Madrid located in the southwestern corner of the municipality.

 Etymology

 Its name comes from Beatriz Galindo, La Latina, teacher of Isabella I of Castile.

 Geography

 Position

 The district, situated in a southwestern part of the municipality, borders with the following districts: Carabanchel, Arganzuela, Centro and Moncloa-Aravaca.
 It includes the old cross-roads of the road of Extremadura, and it has several tributary streams to Manzanares river (Luche, Caño Roto etc.).

 Subdivision

 The district is formed by 7 administrative neighborhoods (barrios): Aluche, Campamento, Cuatro Vientos, Las Águilas, Lucero, Los Cármenes, Puerta del Ángel.

 History

 The district is found over Quaternary terrains.
 There are several promontories in the ground: Bermejo, Cerro de la Piedra, Cerro de los Alemanes, Cerro de los Cuervos, Cerro de la Mica (the highest one) and Cerro Almodóvar.

 The district was included in the 1845 administrative division of Madrid in 10 districts.
 It included all the so-called los Carabancheles districts which were added to the city of Madrid as the district of Carabanchel in 1948.
 In 1971 that district was divided in the three current districts: Usera, Carabanchel and Latina.